 Also; members of The Chords, Purple Hearts, Secret Affair, Back to Zero and The Lambrettas)

-Also there is focus on the early skinhead period by Steve Bush and others, the pre-revival days of Terry Rawlings and 1979 Mods Robert Lee, Ed Silvester and others.
+In addition, there is a focus on the early skinhead period by Steve Bush and others, the pre-revival days of Terry Rawlings and 1979 Mods including Robert Lee, & Ed Silvester.
 The whole of Mod's rich history is explored.

 WELCOME TO A NEW TESTAMENT OF MOD!